18 May Tony Robbins – 7 factors you must master to live on your terms

 #3: Master your relationships – Your most pains or juice of life will come from your relationships

 “To master love and relationships, you need to master the skills of Selection and Connection.
 Selection is your ability to choose the right partner, and Connection is your ability to bond deeply with that person on all levels–physically, mentally, emotionally, and spiritually.
 Your ability to select the right partner and deeply connect with them will directly affect your ability to create a lasting, fulfilling relationship with deep love.” –Tony Robbins, author, public speaker, life coach, and philanthropist

-The metric that makes a relationship work, Tony says, is having things in common because what that gives you is the emotion of certainty that allows you to open up and connect.
+The metric for a relationship that works, Tony says, is having things in common because what that gives you is the emotion of certainty that allows you to open up and connect.

 Factually, people like people who are like themselves.
 So, you like this person and you have certainty about this person.
 And you have a connection with this person because you share similar interests or values.

 What makes a relationship work is things in common.
 If you have certain values that are the core of who you are and somebody has the opposite, it’d be hard for you to sustain a quality relationship.

 Therefore, make a list of everything you want from your relationship and everything you don’t want.
 There are lots of things you’d prefer not to have, but MUST NOT have – you have to know when to make that trade-off.